School of Health Sciences and Human Performance

 HSHP Pre-Health Professions Program — First- and Second-Year Students Only

 As an alternative to being directly admitted to one of the School of Health Sciences and Human Performance (HSHP) professional majors, a student may be admitted to the HSHP Pre-Health Professions Program.
-The Pre-Health Professions Program is offered for students who are interested in careers related to health, health care, exercise, leisure, health or physical education, or wellness but are uncertain of the professional major they want to pursue.
+The Pre-Health Professions Program is offered for students who are interested in allied health, medical, or nursing careers but are uncertain of the professional major they want to pursue.
 Students enrolled in the program must participate in mandatory advising prior to course registration each semester and complete a course in the Fall semester of the first year which provides an introduction to the health professions.
 The program is not degree bearing; it is a temporary classification only.
 After one semester in the program, students are free to apply for transfer to professional majors in HSHP or another school of the College.
 Transferring into any major is not guaranteed and depends upon capacity, student academic performance, and other department-specific transfer requirements.
 Students are expected to apply for transfer to a major by the conclusion of their fourth semester or by the time they have earned 60 credits.
 They must be admitted to a major at the College before their junior year.
-To ensure meeting these deadlines, students should begin their efforts to decide on a major by spring of freshman year and no later than fall of sophomore year.
+To ensure meeting these deadlines, students should begin their efforts to decide on a major by spring of their first year and no later than fall of sophomore year.
 For more information visit the HSHP Pre-Health Professions Program website.

 Minors

-Communication Disorders — For majors in all disciplines except speech-language pathology.
+- Communication Disorders — Speech-language pathology majors are not eligible.
 See Department of Speech-Language Pathology and Audiology.

-Exercise Science — For majors in all disciplines except exercise science and athletic training.
+- Exercise Science — Exercise science and athletic training majors are not eligible.
 See Department of Exercise Science and Athletic Training.

-Health — For majors in all disciplines except public and community health.
+- Health — Public and community health majors are not eligible.
 See Department of Health Sciences and Public Health.

-Requests for the minors and concentrations listed should be made through IC Workflow.
-Students who have majors in the school and are interested in completing any of these programs should work closely with their adviser and department chair to ensure timely graduation.
+Requests for the minors should be made through IC Workflow.
+Students should work closely with their adviser and department chair to ensure timely graduation.
 Students considering a minor or concentration must abide by College policies and regulations for these programs.
-Students may only select ONE minor in the Department of Health Promotion and Physical Education.
+Students may only select ONE minor in the Department of Health Sciences and Public Health.
 Departments reserve the right to limit enrollment in minors.

 In accordance with College regulations that relate specifically to minors, all departments in HSHP have determined that a course that is a requirement in a student’s major and also a requirement in one of the above minors may count for credit to meet the requirements of both the major and the minor.
 However, departments do have the right to place limitations on how much overlap between major and minor coursework is permissible.
 Students should work with their faculty adviser or minor adviser to determine which courses can be counted as both major and minor courses.